diepet/grunt-json-remove-fields/README.md

 # grunt-json-remove-fields

 > A Grunt task to remove specified fields in JSON files.
+Personally, I used this plugin to remove **devDependencies** field to the *package.json* file used in the production environment.

 ## Getting Started
 This plugin requires Grunt `~0.4`